-Precinct election officials are required to ask voters registered in the county to show one of the valid forms of identification:
+In Iowa, voters are required to provide one of the following forms of identification:

 An Iowa Voter Identification Card is provided automatically by the county auditor to each voter who does not have either an Iowa driver’s license or non-operator ID.
 Any voter may request an Iowa Voter ID Card by contacting their county auditor’s office.